Search

 Difficulty: medium

-Recommended period: accessible all year round, but the colors of the autumn vegetation and the blooms of the undergrowth make it even more pleasant.
+Recommended period: all year round, but the colors of autumn foliage and undergrowth blooming make it even more enjoyable

-Points of interest: church and fountain of St. Antonio in Murle, village and church of St. Valentino in Cardenzan, dairy and church of St. Valentino in Carpene, landscape of the Val di Faont, wash house and gangway of Tornaol, Villa Pasole-Berton, and Visitor Centre of the Dolomiti Bellunesi National Park in Pedavena.
+Points of interest: fountain and church of S. Antonio in Murle, village and church of S. Valentino in Cardenzan, dairy and church of S. Valentino in Carpene, landscape of Val di Faont, washhouse and footbridge in Tornaol, Villa Pasole-Berton and Visitors Center of the Park in Pedavena

-Note: it is a medium-duration itinerary with a moderate elevation gain, and its route does not present any particular difficulties.
-It is also suitable for mountain biking, with some experience and training, possibly dismounting in certain sections.
+Notes: it is a medium-duration route with limited elevation gain, whose trail presents no particular difficulties.
+It is also passable by mountain bike, with some experience and training, possibly getting off the bike in some sections.

 • Minors must be accompanied